PM appeals to farmers to end agitation against farm laws | Politics

-Prime Minister Narendra Modi on Monday made a fervent appeal to protesters to end their agitation against the new farm laws even as he questioned opposition parties for their sudden ''U-turn'' on the agriculture reforms.
+Prime Minister Narendra Modi on Monday appealed to protesting farmers to end their agitation against the new farm laws even as he questioned opposition parties for their sudden ''U-turn'' on the agriculture sector reforms.

-The Prime Minister also hit out at those behind the protests, saying a new ''breed'' of agitators has emerged in the country who cannot live without an agitation and the country should be beware of them.
+The prime minister also hit out at those behind the protests, saying a new ''breed'' of agitators called ''andolan jeevi'' has emerged in the country who cannot live without an agitation and the nation should guard against them.

-He also said the new FDI (Foreign Destructive Ideology) has emerged in the country and ''we need to be more aware to save the country from such ideology''.
+He also said a new FDI (Foreign Destructive Ideology) has come up in the nation and ''we need to be more aware to save the country from such ideology''.

+''I invite you to come forward and solve the problems of agriculture sector by making those protesting against the laws understand the reforms...Let's move forward together,'' he said.

+He said the agriculture minister has been holding constant dialogue with farmers and has held several meetings with them and there is no tension yet, as both sides are trying to understand each other.

 Modi also stressed that India is very proud of the contribution of Sikhs and the language used by some for them will not benefit the country.
 He alleged that some people are also trying to defame Sikhs.